w9atrid/Content-Warning-Blender-Shaders-Addon/README.md

 PROJECT STATUS: IN DEVELOPMENT

-This professional-grade Blender addon and Python script suite is currently in active development and will be released to GitHub soon.
+Blender addon and Python script suite is currently in active development and will be released to GitHub soon.